 Rather than wait for a desired solution, or create aspirational, but ultimately unattainable goals it may be more effective for local partners from all sectors and communities to work together to take lots of small steps to tackle what is ultimately a complex agenda.
 It is likely to be more effective to do 1% better on 100 different things than to seek a single 'giant leap'.
-In that regard,

-Sheffield City Council has a role as a co-ordinator and 'enabler' to make it as easy as possible for local businesses, organisations, groups and individuals to undertake activities which contribute towards our long-term ambitions for Food in Sheffield.
-However, as well as working with others in partnership to take lots of small steps towards achieving our ambitions, there are also a small number of areas which SCC will prioritise and focus its efforts on over the next two years.
-These priorities will make a key contribution towards realising our ambitions for Food in Sheffield.
+In that regard, Sheffield City Council has a role as a co-ordinator and 'enabler' to make it as easy as possible for local businesses, organisations, groups and individuals to undertake activities which contribute towards our long-term ambitions for Food in Sheffield.
+However, as well as working with others in partnership to take lots of small steps towards achieving our ambitions, there are also a small number of areas which SCC will prioritise and focus its efforts on over the next three years.
+Six priority areas for action have been selected and will make a key contribution towards realising our ambitions for Food in Sheffield.